Search

 Master's Program

-Option with thesis (120 pages) of 30 units.
-In addition to the mandatory courses in criminology and two others in gender and feminist studies, the acquisition of thematic theoretical and methodological competencies is achieved by means of a thesis and two elective courses in CRM (one can be replaced by a graduate FEM course).
-(These two elective courses can be replaced by a field placement and a field placement seminar if places are available.
-No direct entry in this option).
+• Option with thesis (30 units).
+In addition to the two mandatory courses in criminology and two others in gender and feminist studies, the acquisition of thematic theoretical and methodological competencies is achieved by means of a thesis (120 pages) and two elective courses in CRM (one can be replaced by a graduate FEM course).
+(These two elective courses can be replaced by a field placement and a field placement seminar if places are available - 33 units for this option).
+No direct entry in this option.

-Option with Major Research Paper (50 pages) of 24 units.
+• Option with Major Research Paper (24 units).
 In addition to one mandatory course in criminology and two others in Gender and Feminist Studies, the acquisition of thematic theoretical and methodological competencies is achieved by means of a major research project and three elective courses in criminology (one can be replaced by a graduate FEM course).
+These three elective courses can also be replaced by a field placement and a field placement seminar if places are available.
+No direct entry in this option.

-Option with courses of 24 units.
+• Option with courses (24 units).
 In the profile with courses only, over the compulsory course in criminology and two compulsory courses in Gender and Feminist studies, the acquisition of thematic theoretical and methodological competencies is achieved by means of 5 elective courses in criminology (one course can be replaced by a graduate course in FEM).
+In the courses and field placement option, 3 elective courses are replaced by a field placement and a seminar attached to it.

 These three options are intended to equip students with knowledge of the major theoretical and methodological frameworks in criminology so that they will be able to critically analyze them and apply this knowledge to describe and explain conceptual and empirical problems of crime, justice and social control, both within the framework of optional courses or of an internship seminar with an on-site internship.
 In addition, in combination with the Feminist and Gender Studies program, it aims to acquire issues developed in feminist and gender studies.